 They may prescribe a medicine called an antihistamine, such as diphenhydramine, to help with your symptoms.
 For more serious problems such as swelling, they might give you a medicine called a corticosteroid.

 If you have anaphylaxis, they’ll give you a drug called epinephrine right away.
 You’ll spend some time in the hospital until your blood pressure and breathing are better.

 When you can’t take penicillin, you normally avoid it.
 Your doctor will try to find another kind of antibiotic.

 If you really need penicillin, you may get a treatment called desensitization.
 You usually would get this only if you didn’t react with anaphylaxis previously.

 In desensitization, your doctor will start you with a small dose of penicillin.
-If you don’t show allergy symptoms in 15 to 30 minutes, then you get a higher dose.
+If you don’t show allergy symptoms in 15-30 minutes, then you get a higher dose.